harshvardhaniimi/personal-website/content/about/main/index.md

 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
-  I completed my BA and MBA from [IIM Indore](https://www.iimidr.ac.in/academic-programmes/five-year-integrated-programme-in-management-ipm/) in April 2021.
+  I completed BA and MBA from [IIM Indore](https://www.iimidr.ac.in/academic-programmes/five-year-integrated-programme-in-management-ipm/) in April 2021.
 I was an [ERASMUS+](https://ec.europa.eu/programmes/erasmus-plus/node_en) exchange student at the [University of Latvia (Latvijas Universitate)](https://www.lu.lv/en/) between Feb-Jun 2019.
 I completed my schooling at [Sainik School Tilaiya](https://www.sainikschooltilaiya.org) in 2016.

   I like programming and solving problems through that.
 I started to code in C/C++, but over time picked up R. I know the basics of Java and HTML.
 R, these days, happens to be my go-to language.
 Apart from mathematics and statistics, I am also fond of philosophy, political economics and sociology.

-  Adventure sports are my thing.
-I've tried skydiving, para-sailing, paragliding, skiing, rock climbing, trekking, rafting, kayaking, hiking and more.
-I spend my leisure time [reading books](https://www.goodreads.com/review/list/66858367-harshvardhan?shelf=%23ALL%23); you'll always find my Kindle around me.
-I love Calvin and Hobbes comic strip and consider it to be the single most relatable and ingenious work ever.

-  I like listening to music, mostly Bollywood.
-My playlist of [Classical Hindi Music](https://open.spotify.com/playlist/2n6mpS4UvR3bXIpF1mrTFX?si=1ff29dd310e44d8f) is getting traction off late on Spotify.
-Do give it a try.
+  In my free time, I [reading books](https://www.goodreads.com/review/list/66858367-harshvardhan?shelf=%23ALL%23), participate in adventure sports and lift my spirits with Calvin and Hobbes.
+I like Bollywood music and my playlist of [Classical Hindi Music](https://open.spotify.com/playlist/2n6mpS4UvR3bXIpF1mrTFX?si=1ff29dd310e44d8f) is quite popular.

   [Curriculum vitae](/docs/cv.pdf)